 My experience with Photowall and a review of their printed poster (+ discount code).

-Disclaimer: This is a sponsored review post, which means I got the product I’m reviewing for free in exchange for an honest review.
+Disclaimer: This is a sponsored review post, which means I got the product I’m reviewing for free.
 All opinions in this post are my own and I don’t profit from the discount code in any way.
 See full disclaimer here.

 I was recently contacted by Photowall, a Swedish company, which sells wall decorations.
 As a blogger I get contacted by a lot of companies that want to send me products in exchange for reviews, but I’m quite picky about it, because I don’t want to have and advertise just any junk out there and I care about the sustainability aspect as well.
 However, I took a look at Photowall and really liked what I saw, so I decided to accept their offer and got to choose a product for free in exchange for this review.

 Photowall makes gorgeous wall art: wallpapers, murals, canvas prints and posters, all made to order and digitally printed right there in Sweden.
 They offer a huge selection of beautiful motives and you can even order wall art with your own image, which their team will prep for you.
 To be honest, I never really considered wallpaper as something for the 21st century, until I saw the photos on their website and now I’m sorely tempted to transform my bedroom into an exotic forest.